 White Castle holds the title of being the first fast-food restaurant in the world.
 Their original hamburger eatery opened in Wichita, Kansas, in 1921.
-The restaurant was the start of what has become a multi-billion dollar fast food industry.
+The restaurant was the start of what has become a multi-billion dollar fast-food industry.
 (White Castle predated McDonald’s by many years.
 The first food stand operated by the McDonald family did not open until 1937.)

 White Castle was also the first fast-food restaurant to sell over a billion burgers.
 They passed this milestone in 1961, far in advance of their competitors.